Crispy Herbed Panko Chicken: crispy, juicy, and ultra-flavorful chicken that's ready in just 30 minutes!

 - Chicken cutlets - or, boneless skinless chicken breasts, cut in half horizontally

-- Light mayonnaise - or reduced-fat mayo; I use Best Foods Olive Oil Mayonnaise
+- Light mayonnaise - or reduced-fat mayo like Best Foods Olive Oil or Avocado Oil Mayonnaise

 - Minced garlic